-- Reviews: this is a no-brainer, Amazon places a vast amount of importance on customer experience and satisfaction.
+- Reviews.
+This is a no-brainer, Amazon places a vast amount of importance on customer experience and satisfaction.

 When it comes to search keywords, you have five fields to input your keywords - each field with a maximum limit of 50 characters which can contain more than one word separated by spaces (note: do not separate by commas).

-As your product title is already indexed you do not need to include these as keywords.
+As your product title is already indexed you don’t need to include these as keywords.
 The same way that the UPC, EAN and Merchant are already included, again, there is no need to waste precious keyword space to include these.

-- Unless it’s used by your customers, avoid jargon and utilize terms they are likely to use.
+- Unless it’s used by your customers, avoid jargon and utilize terms they are likely to use

 - Use only relevant words/terms.

-These seem obvious, but sometimes it is easy to lose sight of this when thinking about the features and benefits of your product.
+These may seem obvious, but sometimes it is easy to lose sight of this when thinking about the features and benefits of your product.

 If you're looking for the perfect keywords try this: use Google’s keyword tool to identify a primary term.
 Then search for the term on Amazon, prompting it for variations such as typing in another letter next to the term to bring up other suggestions.